mmertama/cmakedoc/README.md

     add_doxygen(${PROJECT_NAME})

-# Excude folders you do not want to be spellchecked
+# Exclude folders you do not want to be spellchecked

     set(CMAKEDOC_SPELL_EXCLUDE_DIRS
         build